Coderopp/Paddle_OCR_Working/README.md

 ## OCR & Captioning Script

 This repository contains a Python script for performing OCR (Optical Character Recognition) and image captioning tasks.
 The code utilizes various libraries and models to extract text from images and generate captions for those images.
+Also this code bypasses the issues faced due to version mismatch due between numpy and

 ## Features
 - **OCR**: Extract text from images using PaddleOCR.